Anthem full review

 First up, Anthem is out on 22 February 2019, and will hit PS4, Xbox One, and PC.

-Plump up for the Legion of Dawn edition of the game, and you’ll get even more: all of the above, plus a digital soundtrack, a full Legion of Dawn armour set for all Javelin types, and a Ranger Javelin gear attachment.
+Plump up for the Legion of Dawn edition of the game, and you’ll get even more: all of the above, plus a digital soundtrack, a full Legion of Dawn armour set for all Javelin types, a Ranger Javelin gear attachment and access to the game right now.
 It’s more expensive at £79.99/$79.99, but some fans will be able to justify it.

 If that reads like a string of nonsense words, then read on and hopefully it will all soon make sense…

 Anthem is the first major online multiplayer game from studio BioWare, of Mass Effect and Dragon Age fame, a shooter that falls roughly in the vein of The Division and Destiny.
 Set in a sci-fi world overrun with alien monsters, you’ll play as a Freelancer, teaming up with other players and fighting to keep humanity safe in a Javelin armour suit.